1. Home

 Diet depends on the fracture pattern.

-Soft diet can be taken as tolerated until there has been adequate healing of the maxillary vestibular incision.
+A soft (non-chew) diet can be taken as tolerated until there has been adequate healing (usually 4–6 weeks).

-Patients in MMF will remain on a liquid diet until such time the MMF is released.
+Patients in MMF will remain on a liquid diet until the MMF is released.

 Clinical follow-up

-Issues to consider with Le Fort fractures, palatal fractures and alveolar ridge fractures include:
+Issues to consider with palatal fractures and alveolar ridge fractures include:

 MMF

-The need and duration of MMF is very much dependent on:
+The need for and duration of MMF are very much dependent on:

 • Fracture morphology